Become A Career Change Maker

 Four Simple Steps to Making Your Next Career Move the Best One Yet

 The fact that you’re here tells me you’re probably feeling stuck and struggling to figure out the best next step for your career.
-Should you continue the work you were trained to do, should you change career direction or should you launch something of your own?
+Should you continue the work you were trained to do or should you change career direction?

 If you’re like many of the awesome women I work with, you’re tired of showing up at work each day feeling bored and unfulfilled -you want to do work that matters.
-You hear friends talking about finding dream flexible roles or starting a business of their own, but you have no idea if that’s even possible for you.
-You’re ready to work in a way that works for you and your family, but you need some help figuring out how.
+You hear friends talking about finding dream roles, but you have no idea if that’s even possible for you.
+You’re ready to lean into your brilliance and do work that you care about, so you can make a real impact in the world.

 What happens next is a little foggy.
 I can relate.